codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 Codacy calculates duplication as follows:

--   **The duplication value for each file** is the number of clones in the file
+-   The duplication value for each file is the number of clones in the file
--   **A file is considered duplicated** if the number of clones in the file is higher than the threshold [**File is duplicated when over**](../../repositories-configure/adjusting-quality-settings.md#goals)
+-   A file is considered duplicated if the number of clones in the file is higher than the threshold [**File is duplicated when over**](../../repositories-configure/adjusting-quality-settings.md#goals)
--   **The duplication value of a commit or pull request** is the number of clones introduced by the commit or pull request
+-   The duplication value of a commit or pull request is the number of clones introduced by the commit or pull request

 !!! note
     You can [customize the rules for identifying duplicated blocks of code](../../repositories-configure/codacy-configuration-file.md#pmd-cpd-duplication) when using PMD CPD to analyze the source code of your repository.

 Codacy displays duplication on the following pages:

--   **[Commits page](../../repositories/commits.md) and [Pull requests page](../../repositories/pull-requests.md):** display the number of clones and the actual sequences of duplicated code introduced or fixed by the commit or pull request
+-   [**Commits page**](../../repositories/commits.md) and [**Pull requests page**](../../repositories/pull-requests.md): display the number of clones and the actual sequences of duplicated code introduced or fixed by the commit or pull request
--   **[Files page](../../repositories/files.md):** displays the duplication value of each file
+-   [**Files page**](../../repositories/files.md): displays the duplication value of each file
--   **[Repository Dashboard](../../repositories/repository-dashboard.md):** displays the percentage of duplicated files in your repository and how the percentage of duplicated files is evolving over time
+-   [**Repository Dashboard**](../../repositories/repository-dashboard.md): displays the percentage of duplicated files in your repository and how the percentage of duplicated files is evolving over time
--   **[Organization Overview](../../organizations/organization-overview.md):** displays the repositories in intervals of duplicated file percentages
+-   [**Organization Overview**](../../organizations/organization-overview.md): displays the repositories in intervals of duplicated file percentages

 ## Code coverage